oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 </p>

 The application itself isn't built using one specific programming language but is a result of multiple tools that are commonly used in while developing microservice architecture in cloud environments.

-Let's begin with what is a microservice architecture.
-In short, when independent tools are able to communicate with each other through APIs to make a single application function, we can label it as a microservice app.
-The major advantage here is of the independent nature of the multiple tools that allow additional control over each of the components, better fault-tolerance and improved scalability.

 Coming back to our application which includes the following components: